 As of January 1, 2019 Form 1095-C does not get filed with your tax return.
 You should keep a copy of the form with your tax records for future reference.
 If you have any questions about the information contained on the 1095-C form, please contact the issuer.
 While Forms 1040 and 1040-SR will no longer have the "full-year care coverage or exempt" boxes and Form 8965, Health Coverage Exemptions, each January you'll still get an IRS Form 1095 from your pay center listing the coverage you had during the previous tax year.

-Taxpayers should receive Affordable Care Act information statements from their employer(s) or coverage provider by early March in 2021 regarding their 2020 health insurance coverage.
+Taxpayers should receive Affordable Care Act information statements from their employer(s) or coverage provider by early March regarding their health insurance coverage.

 Form 1095-C is sent to certain employees of applicable large employers.
 Applicable large employers are those with 50 or more full-time employees.
 It contains information about the health coverage offered by your employer in that tax year.
 This may include information about whether you enrolled in coverage.